Federal Government Shutdown Impact

 Second Harvest Heartland receives federal funding for SNAP outreach, which supports the work of our Care Center to answer questions and help people enroll in SNAP.
 While that work continues, it is unclear whether we will be reimbursed for it.
 We also receive federal funding to distribute TEFAP and CSFP food, which may also be disrupted though we continue distributing this food to community.

-More broadly, an extended shutdown will drive another spike in demand at food shelves throughout the state at a time when hunger rates are already at record levels.
+More broadly, the shutdown drove another spike in demand at food shelves throughout the state at a time when hunger rates are already at record levels.
 There is simply not enough food in the system, especially following state and federal funding cuts, to meet the current need, let alone increased demand.
-Only the state and federal government have the resources necessary to meet this moment, and they need to hear that from all of us.

 How are food shelves and food banks responding to this increased need?